Do you want to work in an inspiring international environment and get access to state-of-the-art research labs and clean rooms?

 - GRE score (refer to the PhD Admission Requirements for details)

-- Ask two referees to fill out the evaluation form for you and have them send their input to email@example.com before the deadline (April 15 2019).The letters of recommendation are confidential and are an essential part of your application.
-We will not be able to process your application without the evaluation forms.
+- Ask two referees to fill out the evaluation form for you and have them send their input to firstname.lastname@example.org before the deadline (April 15 2020).The letters of recommendation are confidential and are an essential part of your application.
+We will not be able to process your application without the evaluation forms so it is important that you contact your referees in time.

 - Go to the submission form by clicking on 'Apply'

-- Upload all your application documents in separate PDF files
+- Upload all your application documents in separate PDF files.
+Do not upload secured or password protected files.

 - Deadline before December 15 or April 15, at 11:59 PM CET